WaylonWalker/waylonwalkerv2/src/pages/notes/new-machine.md

 twitter_cover: ''

 ---
-Today I setup a new machine on Digital Ocean,  Here are my installation notes.
+Today I setup a new machine on Digital Ocean to use with TestProject.io,  Here are my installation notes.

 ``` bash
 apt update && apt upgrade -y